 Islamic finance wrap: Canada to introduce halal mortgages for Muslims

-Here's a roundup of key developments across the Islamic finance ecosystem during the first two weeks of April
+Here's a roundup of key developments across the Islamic finance ecosystem during the month of April

-Editor's note: Canada leads the news race today, with the government announcing its intent to introduce halal mortgages for Muslims.
+Editor's note: Canada leads the news race, with the government announcing its intent to introduce halal mortgages for Muslims.
 Meanwhile, Ahli Islamic has introduced Oman's first Shariah-compliant money market fund.

 Company News